open-telemetry/oteps/text/0006-sampling.md

  the `Span`.
 As an example in Java the current `Span.Builder` will use as a start time for the `Span` the moment when the builder is created and not the moment when the `build()` method is called.
+ 1. Remove `addLink` APIs from the `Span` interface, and allow recording links only during the span construction time.

 ## Motivation